absorensen/numbers_go_brrrr/m5_optimization/s2_exercises.md

 Professor Bærentzen and the Geometry Factory.
 In it, the Willy Wonka of Geometry Processing ( don't be alarmed, he is completely fictional) has a factory which constructs geometry doodads and supresses the work force (as is tradition).
-In the end, he uses the supression of the work force and various geometry operations to calculate the curvature of the rainbow.
+In the end, he uses the supression of the work force and various geometry operations to calculate the curvature of rainbows at various points.
 He doesn't care much about it's color, that's the other guy.

 Figure out why, how and what, in order to optimize the time per loop iteration.
 You will need the different concepts introduced throughout the course to figure out how to progress.
 What the functions